TatianaShavrina/taiga_site/downloads.md

 ## Download Taiga corpus:

 Our corpus is now in alpha-version.
-To obtain the data, please contact rybolos@gmail.com
+To obtain the test data, please contact rybolos@gmail.com

 Feedback wanted!